murgurgulor/the-murgurgu-lore/src/site/notes/Dungeons & Dragons/The Northern Wilds/Player Info/Campaign Starting Guide.md

 	- Choose 2 Skill Proficiencies, 1 Tool Proficiency and 1 Language that fit your Background
 - You have all rolled for your ability scores.
 If you are very unhappy with your results, I will allow you to change the scores to that of the Standard Array: 8, 10, 12, 13, 14, 15.
 The ability scores that you decide on when we start the first session is the one that sticks!
 - Please feel free to have a free reign with crafting your backstory.
 The world we create is there to be filled in with your imagination as well!
 If you'd like a certain detail about the world to be true to work for your character, let me know and we can see how we can incorporate it together!
+- If you're stuck or not sure what to do, ask for help!

 ---